DanialKama/ThirdPersonShooter/README.md

 - Idle action and fall damage with getup animation based on mesh orientation
 - Control Rig for character foot place and Correct hands place on gun based on aiming state with IK
 - AI respawn system
-- Level Manager and Interactable actors (like an automatic door)
+- Level Manager and Interactable actors (like the automatic door)
 - Level Streaming blueprints that interact with other actors (load level opens door after the stream is complete or unload level start unloading after doors is close)
 - Controllable Pawns, helicopter, and jet
 - Chaos vehicle